george-hawkins/pololu-romi-jetbot/romi-notes.md

 14. Press the power button - if all goes well the blue power LED goes on, the buzzer beeps (this presumably depends on the current sketch?) and the Pi powers up.

+**Update:**

+15. I later soldered on the male header for the LCD.
+There's also a corresponding female header supplied - normally this would be soldered to the control board and the male header would be soldered to the Pololu [8x2 character LCD](https://www.pololu.com/product/356).
+However I wanted to connect to the PiOLED via jumper wires and doing this using the male header is more low profile (female jumper connectors on top of the male header pins vs male jumper connectors on top of the higher female header).

+16. I switched from using using VREG via the 2x40 header to soldering the power wires for the Nano onto the 5V pins above and to the left of the boards micro-USB connector.

+**Important:** this is the only uncorrectable mistake I made - some people suggest when soldering a wire to a PCB to tin the PCB hole first, i.e. fill it with a small amount of solder, and then take the tinned wire end, remelt the solder in the hole and push the wire through the liquid solder.
+This worked well for the power wire but not for the ground wire - once I'd filled the ground hole with solder I found it impossible to remelt it such that I could push the ground wire through.
+I tried repeatedly and all that seemed to happen was that the solder at the surface melted but I couldn't push the wire through.
+This is why in the photo you don't see the ground wire soldered in directly below the power wire.
+I guess the ground holes are connected to a large ground plain that draws away the heat.

+If I was doing this step again I would simply tin the wires, leave the holes as they are, push the wires through and tack them in place (as I did with the male header) and then solder the wires in place on the other side of the board like the wires of any normal through-hole component.

+**Update 2:**

+The LCD header on the Romi control boards does **not** include I2C.
+So instead:

+* I removed the female header from the PiOLED.
+It wasn't necessary to desolder it - it was easy enough to cut the header off using [diagonal cutters](https://www.adafruit.com/product/152) - pushing it in between header and PCB (the plastic "sheath" doesn't hold the female pins so strongly, it eases up from them without problem).
+* Then I soldered in two rows of 3 pins on stackable header.

+Note: if you look at stackable headers on a proper board you'll see the plastic female half on one side of the board and then on the other side of the board, where the male pins stick out, you'll see the pins have a narrow plastic base, like normal male header.
+So I pulled the this narrow plastic base off some male header with the intention of pushing this onto the pins after I'd soldered the stackable header in place.
+However it's clear this won't work with normal soldering - the solder joints take up the space of the plastic bases.
+So crop these plastic bases out of the photos.

+In practise the OLED is somewhat less readable than it appears in the Adafruit product photos.

+`stats.py` could probably be seriously optimized - it's continously spawning processes to gather the information it display and consumes a noticeable amount of CPU - taking up to 6% at times (of the total, i.e. at peak it's consuming up to a quarter of one core).

 Testing
 -------